 ‘Ian is one of the most underestimated players on the circuit and I have to play well if I want to beat him.
 I know what he is capable of; so I have to put him under pressure and make sure I do the right things at the right moments.
 I feel good and I look forward to playing in two days time.’

-On Ross Smith who he defeated to top the group; he believes we will be seeing more of him soon: ‘He’s a good player, he’s coming back; I think we’re going to hear more from him soon,’ concluded Van Gerwen.Tags: Grand Slam of Darts 2019, Michael van Gerwen
+On Ross Smith who he defeated to top the group; he believes we will be seeing more of him soon: ‘He’s a good player, he’s coming back; I think we’re going to hear more from him soon,’ concluded Van Gerwen.Tags: Michael van Gerwen

 Author: Samuel Gill